pulse icon

 CNAs can work in hospitals, nursing homes, assisted living facilities, home health care, and more.

 Yes.
 Career readiness training is embedded into our curriculum.
-We help our students locate career resources, and assist with job placement to help eligible graduates find employment.
+We help our students locate career resources, and assist with job searches to help eligible graduates find employment.